civicrm/civicrm-dev-docs/docs/standards/review.md

-The Review Standards provide a name and description for common review tasks.
+These review standards provide a name and description for common review tasks.

 ## Usage

-When reviewing a pull-request, you may consult this list for ideas/inspiration on things to check.
+When [reviewing a pull-request](/core/pr-review.md), you may consult this list for ideas/inspiration on things to check.
 If you find a problem or feel that some QA task remains to be done, then it can help to post a link to the relevant guideline.
 This practice allows newcomers to understand the critique, but it doesn't require you to write a long, bespoke blurb.